Home > Blog

 A key role of property managers is to ensure owners and their properties are protected from risk, whether from tenants, un-managed maintenance, or lack of compliance. - Advising of and ensuring compliance with changes in legislation. - Regular property inspections, checking how tenants are caring for the home and looking...March 1st 2019

 If you have had work quoted but installation not yet done; we will organise new quotes to meet the latest levels and send to you for approval.
 While this may result in a slight increase, we believe this will be more economical for you than installing one lot of insulation now and topping up in a couple of years.
-If your property has...February 25th 2019
+If your property has already...February 25th 2019

 There are changes ahead for New Zealand property investors and business owners, with the recommendations put forward by the Tax Working Group.
-While much of what is proposed can sound alarming, with sound legal and accounting advice Ruby Housing considers a cautious approach rather than a hasty decision will mitigate the risk of ownership of rental...February 18th 2019
+While much of what is proposed can sound alarming, with sound legal and accounting advice Ruby Housing considers a cautious approach rather than a hasty decision will mitigate the risk of ownership of...February 18th 2019

 An ongoing issue for owners of investment property is dealing with maintenance; roofs leak, trees need pruning, heating systems need servicing and floor coverings need replacing.
 So what is the responsibility of owners and what should tenants cover?
 While there are guidelines within the Residential Tenancies Act as to what owners...February 13th 2019